 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

-Classified Title: Executive Assistant Role/Level/Range: ATO 37.5/03/OG Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: Monday to Friday 830-5 Exempt Status: Non-Exempt Location: Hybrid/Homewood Campus Department name: Hopkins Extreme Materials Institute Personnel area: Whiting School of Engineering
+Classified Title: Executive Assistant Role/Level/Range: ATO 37.5/03/OG Starting Salary Range: $23.30-$32.00-$40.80 HRLY (Commensurate with experience) Employee group: Full Time Schedule: Mon-Fri 8:30-5:00 Exempt Status: Non-Exempt Location: Hybrid/Mount Washington Campus Department name: IT@JH Administration and Finance Personnel area: University Administration

 **Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.